Karp Smażony

 Look for the best ones: ‘Karp Zatorski’, ‘Karp Milicki’ and carp from Opole Lubelskie.

-🌍 Internationally, ask at your local fishmongers first.
+🌍 Internationally, ask your local fishmongers first.
 If that fails, call up a Polish deli.
 Alternatively, it’s worth enquiring at the Asian markets – in many Asian cultures, carp is considered a delicacy, so there’s a chance you’ll find it there.
 Asian carp is just as tasty as the European species.

 What could you serve with Fried Carp?